 Jackal (Canis aureus) and other Canidae species.

-A M K Bharos State Co-ordinator AWC (Wetland International), Chhattisgarh State, B-101, Gayatrinagar, Raipur, 492007, Chhattisgarh, India.Email: arunmkbharos@gmail.com, https;//orcid.org/0000-0002-7713-5486

-Akhilesh Bharos.
-State Co-ordinator IBCN (BNHS), Chhattisgarh State .
-B-101 Gayatrinagar, Raipur, 492007 Chhattisgarh.
-Email: wildcentralindia@gmail.com, http;//orcid.org/0009-0005-4145-4206

-Prateek Thakur (Prakritik Shodh evam Sanrakshann Welfare Society).166, Ek Batti Panch Rasta, Dongargarh, Dist: Rajnandgaon 491445,Email pratik5959@gmail.com

-Gaurav Nihlani, Member, Chhattisgarh Wildlife Society.
-Avanti Vihar Sector -2, S-56, Vijay Nagar Road, Raipur (CG.)
-492001, E mail gvwild02@gmail.com

 ABSTRACT; The Canidae family is represented in the Indian subcontinent by the Golden Jackal, Indian Wolf, Indian Fox, and Asiatic Wild dog.
 Amongst them probably the Jackal is most common, and inhabits different types of habitats.It feeds on variety of food like smaller animals and certain crops.
 This study was undertaken with the object to determine its sunbath, and dust bath behavior.
 Jackals occasionally resort to sun bath and dust bath, the purpose is to get rid of ectoparasites, control body temperature, control immunity to muscle performance .During this study we observed jackals, wild dogs, hyena and fox using this remedy.